AccelerationConsortium/ac-microcourses/docs/index.md

 ## 🗺️ Certificate Overview

 👉 **First Step:** Start your journey by [**🔗 exploring the certificate overview**](certificate-framework.md).
-This is your roadmap to the microcourses, including title, description, prerequisites, learning outcomes, skills, modules, and assessment formats.
+This is your roadmap to the microcourses, including title, description, prerequisites, learning outcomes, skills, modules, and assessment formats. abc

 <!-- 👉 **First Step:** Click the "Next ➡️" button at the bottom-right of this page to explore the course titles, descriptions, prerequisites, and more. -->